mohit6522/TopHashTag/README.md

 The Application exposes two APIs:

-1. To Read String(as Tag Object) (POST)
+1. **/addText**: To read input String(as Tag Object) (POST)
-2. To display top 10 used tags based on input string (GET)
+2. **/getTrends**: To display top 10 used tags based on input string (GET)

 The **POST** request uses regex matching to identify a **#** and its end inside a string.
 The count is tracked in memory only (If you restart the server, you will loose them).
-This can be improved by async pushing the priority queue data to H2 db(local filesystem) or any other database.
+This can be improved by asynchronously pushing the priority queue data to H2 db(local filesystem) or any other database.

 # Approach